WPDevelopers/notificationx/docs/types/exit_intent.md

 - Elementor-linked campaigns hide the entire Content wizard tab and every per-theme content section (`suppress_when_elementor()`); a theme switch back to a built-in design (via the "Remove" button) resets `elementor_id`, `elementor_edit_link`, `elementor_exit_theme`, and `themes` fields together — verify all four are reset if touching that flow.
 - Popup width/height for Elementor designs falls back to the design's own container width (`resolve_design_width()`) when no explicit Layout-panel Width is set — not a fixed 540px default; only top-level elements are inspected.
 - `FrontEnd.php` treats `exit_intent_custom` as a hardcoded source string in `get_notifications_ids()` ([FrontEnd.php:577](../../includes/FrontEnd/FrontEnd.php#L577)) — a new/alternate Exit Intent extension with a different `$id` would not be routed into the `exit_intent` bucket without a matching code change there.
-- `_TODO: verify_` whether any PHPUnit tests under `tests/` cover this type — none were found by name in this pass.
+- No PHPUnit tests under `tests/` cover this type — confirmed: `grep -rli "exit_intent" tests/` returns no hits (the factory tests use `popup` as their representative fixture).

 ## Related docs